Entitlement Management System for SaaS (2026 Guide)

 A customer moves from Pro to Free, which reduces the seat allowance and removes advanced analytics from the UI.
 Accounts above the new limit are flagged immediately.

 Access changes are enforced without waiting for support tickets or manual cleanup.
-Entitlements evaluate at the account level, while roles determine user-level permissions.
+An entitlement management system controls how access, limits, and consumption are enforced at the account level, while roles determine user-level permissions.

 That separation protects digital assets tied to higher tiers and strengthens the organization’s security posture.